Towards Net Zero Award

 Start your entry

-The NHS has committed to becoming the world’s first net zero health service, but achieving this goal requires more than just ambition - it demands real, measurable action at every level of the system.
-From decarbonising estates and electrifying transport fleets to embedding sustainable procurement and reducing clinical waste, trusts and healthcare organisations are driving innovative solutions to cut emissions while maintaining high-quality care.
+The NHS has committed to becoming the world's first net zero health service, but achieving this goal requires more than ambition.
+It demands real, measurable action at every level of the system.
+From decarbonising estates and electrifying transport fleets to embedding sustainable procurement and reducing clinical waste, organisations across the NHS are driving innovative solutions to cut emissions while maintaining high-quality care.

-This award recognises those leading the way in integrating sustainability into service delivery - whether by rethinking infrastructure and estates, making supply chains more sustainable, optimising energy use, or reducing carbon-intensive clinical practices.
-Judges will be looking for organisations that have turned sustainability commitments into action, demonstrating how green initiatives are not only reducing environmental impact but also improving efficiency, resilience, and patient outcomes.
+This award recognises those leading the way in integrating sustainability into service delivery, whether by rethinking infrastructure, making supply chains more sustainable, optimising energy use or reducing carbon-intensive clinical practices.
+Judges will be looking for organisations that have turned sustainability commitments into action, demonstrating how green initiatives are reducing environmental impact while also improving efficiency, resilience and patient outcomes.

 Applicants should showcase tangible progress in reducing emissions, waste, water, and energy consumption, with initiatives that can scale and inspire wider adoption across the NHS.
 Whether through innovative partnerships, data-driven decision-making, or operational transformation, this award will celebrate those making a meaningful impact in creating a greener, more sustainable health service.